jcolag/entropy-arbitrage/2026-04-30-move-along-home.md

  > **FALOW**: I am Falow, Master Surchid of the Wadi.

-If Falow looks familiar, then you might recognize [Joel Brooks](https://en.wikipedia.org/wiki/Joel_Brooks), successful character actor for decades.
+If Falow looks familiar, then you might recognize {% wiki Joel_Brooks|Joel Brooks|en %}, successful character actor for decades.

  > **SISKO**: First contact is not what it used to be.